 Medford is a larger medium-sized city located in the state of Oregon.
 With a population of 79,805 people and 18 constituent neighborhoods, Medford is the eighth largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Medford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Medford are a mix of both white- and blue-collar jobs.
 Overall, Medford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Medford who work in office and administrative support (14.38%), sales jobs (12.70%), and food service (8.73%).
+There are especially a lot of people living in Medford who work in office and administrative support (14.48%), sales jobs (11.50%), and food service (8.68%).

-The per capita income in Medford in 2010 was $23,097, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $92,388 for a family of four.
+The per capita income in Medford in 2010 was $22,915, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $91,660 for a family of four.
 However, Medford contains both very wealthy and poor people as well.

+Medford is a very ethnically-diverse city.
 The people who call Medford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medford residents report their race to be White, followed by Asian.
 Medford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.36% of the city’s residents.
+People of Hispanic or Latino origin account for 13.98% of the city’s residents.
 Important ancestries of people in Medford include Irish, English, Italian, and French .

 The most common language spoken in Medford is English.
 Other important languages spoken here include Spanish and Pacific Island languages.